 Third Street Promenade

 Travelers seeking Santa Monica’s upscale side should head directly to Montana Avenue, famous for its ultra-luxury shopping and high-end dining options.
 More than 150 boutiques, retailers and cafes line the ten-block stretch.
-Come here for local brands and shops like Rosemarie McCaffrey Antiques & Interiors or Moondance Jewelry Gallery.
+Come here for local brands and shops like Rosemarie McCaffrey Antiques & Interiors and Moondance Jewelry Gallery.

 This stretch of Santa Monica is known for having a laid-back, beachy surf vibe.
 Running nearly a mile, Santa Monica’s Main Street is home to boutiques selling excellent vintage finds, sunglasses, and organic products for children.